Morton, Rays fire one-hitter vs. Yankees | Devdiscourse

 Tampa Bay ace Charlie Morton made his final regular-season start a strong one, taking a no-hitter into the sixth inning as the Rays boosted their wild-card hopes with a 4-0 win over the New York Yankees on Wednesday night in St. Petersburg, Fla.
 In their regular-season home finale at Tropicana Field, the Rays scored two runs in the first inning and let Morton, a two-time All-Star, take care of business against the Yankees, who lead the majors in runs.

-With the win, Tampa Bay (95-64) temporarily tied Oakland (94-63) for the first American League wild-card spot and moved one game ahead of Cleveland (93-64).
-Both the Indians (at Chicago White Sox) and A's (at Los Angeles Angels) were in action later Wednesday night.
+With the win, Tampa Bay (95-64) kept pace with Oakland (95-63) and remain one-half game behind the A's for the first American League wild-card spot.
+The Rays moved 1 1/2 games ahead of Cleveland (93-65) for the second and final wild-card spot.
+The visiting Indians lost 8-3 against the Chicago White Sox, and the A's scored two in the ninth to beat the Los Angeles Angels 3-2 in Anaheim, Calif.
 The Rays finished 48-33 at home but were just 7-12 against the Yankees in the season series.

 New York (102-57) scored one run in 21 innings while getting swept in the two-game series.
 After Tampa Bay pulled out a 2-1 win in 12 innings on Tuesday night, the Rays matched that run total in the first inning Wednesday against opener Jonathan Loaisiga (2-2).